 Cross-sectional research is research which makes observations at only one period in time.
 Examples include conducting a survey or opinion poll.
 Cross-sectional research is analogous to taking one still picture of the population or group being investigated.
-Longitudinal studies, on the other hand, makes more than one set of observations and can be compared to a simple moving picture.
+Longitudinal studies makes more than one set of observations and can be compared to a simple moving picture.
 In cross-sectional research, data are collected from the research participants at a single point in time or during a single, relatively brief time period.
 The data are typically collected from multiple groups or types of people in cross-sectional research.
 For example, data in a cross-sectional research study might be collected from males and females, from people in different socioeconomic status, from multiple age groups, and from people with different abilities and accomplishments.

 The major advantage of cross-sectional research is that data can be collected on many different kinds of people in a relatively short period of time.
 Cross-sectional research has several weaknesses.
 One disadvantage is that it is difficult to establish time order, condition two of the necessary condition for causality.
 Time order can be partially established in cross-sectional research through theory, through past research findings, and through an understanding of the independent variable.
 These techniques for establishing time order are weaker than actually observing people over time.
 A related disadvantage is that the study of developmental trends can be misleading when using cross-sectional research data.

 Contrasting Cross-Sectional Research and Longitudinal Analyses - Irina

 Shklovski, Robert Kraut, Lee Rainie.